Mar Vista Crime Rate Trends — Los Angeles

 Mar Vista is a Westside neighborhood between Venice and Culver City, organized around the Venice and Centinela Boulevard corridors.
 Predominantly mid-century single-family homes and small apartment buildings; the Mar Vista Farmers Market on Grand View Boulevard is a weekly anchor.

-Eight categories moved in Mar Vista this March — five ran below trend in the current month, three registered as sustained structural shifts over the trailing 12 months.
-The overall shape is broadly downward across both property and violent crime, with no spikes or rare events in the mix.
+Seven categories moved in Mar Vista this April — four ran below trend and three registered as sustained multi-month structural shifts.
+The overall shape is broadly downward across property crime, with no spikes or rare-event signals in the mix.

 Motor Vehicle Theft